Richard Twining (tea merchant, born 1749): Life

 Richard Twining was one of three sons of Daniel Twining; his mother was Mary Twining, née Little, Daniel's second wife.
 Richard was born at Devereux Court in 1749, and educated at Eton College.

-He entered the Twinings tea business at the age of fourteen with his mother after the death of his father in 1762, and succeeded to sole management in 1782 (joined later by his brother John).
+He entered the Twinings tea business at the age of fourteen years, with his mother, after the death of his father in 1762.
+He succeeded to its sole management in 1782 (joined later by his brother John).
 He participated in the major development of the tea trade caused by the operation of Commutation Act in 1784–6, during the drafting of which William Pitt the Younger repeatedly consulted him.